lalit-rao/lalit-rao/README.md

 - 🌱 I’m currently learning **how to better integrate MERN Stack Apps.**

-- 👨‍💻 All of my projects are available at [https://lalit-portfolio.vercel.app/](https://lalit-portfolio.vercel.app/)

 - 💬 Ask me about **React, Tailwind anything about Development**

 - 📫 How to reach me **lalitmrao@gmail.com**